fabiodearaujo/sophie-photography-mp4/README.md

 ### Github

-The project was deployed to Heroku and AWS, and the code is at Github.
+The project was deployed to Render, ElephantSQL and AWS, and the code is at Github.
 To be able to deploy at anyones machine, you can do using the following steps...

 ### Forking the GitHub Repository